djc/runa/README.rst

 * rply (tested with 0.7.2)
 * Clang (tested with 3.3 and 3.4)

-So far, it has only been tested on 64-bits OS X and Linux and 32-bits Linux.
+The compiler is being tested on 64-bits OS X and Linux and 32-bits Linux.

-The LLVM IR targets Yosemite on OS X, this could cause warnings on older versions.
-Look at the final lines of ``runac/codegen.py`` to change the target triple.
+On OS X, the LLVM IR targets Yosemite; this could cause warnings on older versions.
+Look at the final lines of ``runac/codegen.py`` to change the target triple (just change 10.10 to 10.9).

+Preliminary testing has been done on 64-bit Windows 7 as well.
+This seems to work okay when compiling against mingw-w64, although the test suite fails because newlines get rewritten to `\r\n` when using `write()` with `stdout`.
+Compiling against the MS platform libs has been tried (through `clang-cl`), but I have not been able to fix all the undefined symbol errors.

 How to get started